linjiw/hugo-blog-theme/content/authors/admin/_index.md

 #email: ""
 ---

-#Current
+## Current
-I'm looking for Ph.D. position in machine learning.
+I'm looking for Ph.D. position in computer science.

-#Short Bio
+## Short Bio

-Linji Wang is a second-year master student at the Mechanical Engineering Department, Carnegie Mellon University, researching AI and ML problems.
+Linji Wang is a second-year master student at the [**Mechanical Engineering Department, Carnegie Mellon University**](https://www.meche.engineering.cmu.edu/), researching AI and ML problems.
 Linji's primary research interests are on machine learning, computer vision, reinforcement learning and their intersections.